Nesting/overlapping ranges and RegExp capturing groups

-Note: the wrapAllRanges option can cause performance degradation if the context contains a very large number of text nodes and mark elements.
+Note: the wrapAllRanges option can cause performance degradation when highlighting a very large number of overlapping matches.
 This is because with each wrapping, two more objects are inserted into the array, which require a lot of copying, memory allocation ...

 option marked groups 2500 marked groups 29000